McCain

 McCain now has a proven, repeatable model for mobilizing high-performing, cross-functional teams against any priority, anywhere in the business, in weeks.

 That's what PACE is.
-Looking to F27, every SLT member is building PACE teams into their strategic plans, counting on them to deliver.
+Looking to F27, SLT members are building PACE teams into their strategic plans, counting on them to deliver.

 But this way of working is still a new muscle.
 Teams need coaches to guide them, leaders who visibly practice what they're asking of others, and a community where people help each other get better.
 Without those three things, old habits win and the results evaporate.

-Prepared for the Senior Leadership Team · May 2026 · DRAFT
+Prepared for the Senior Leadership Team · July 2026

 A new Ways of Working team, formed under Janey Piroli's leadership, now leads this work across the organization.